Although a psychologist can best provide treatment for you,

 Either way, I

-have provided information about some trauma support groups below.
+have provided information about some trauma support resources below.
 Through

 feedback, the list might grow.